 Every site needs a link building strategy to aid with their SEO performance, which contains both inbound links and outbound links.

-This is a way of showcasing not only relevancy but also authority when it comes to specific search terms, as you will link to other relevant sites in your niche.
+This is a way of showcasing not only relevancy but also authority when it comes to exact search terms, as you will link to other relevant sites in your niche.
 As we have mentioned, developing relationships with other sites, including business directories and bookmarking sites, can take a long time.

 In a bid to save time or simply because there is no SEO expert present, some sites will rely on link spam options instead.
 These are referred to as black hat links and can take form in many ways, but regardless of this, all these link listings will cause issues with Google.